kaichiuchu/vm-tutorial/readme.md

 # vm-tutorial

-To the extent possible under law, [kaichiuchu](https://github.com/kaichiuchu) has waived all copyright and related or neighboring rights to vm-tutorial.
+To the extent possible under law, [Michael Rodriguez](https://github.com/kaichiuchu) has waived all copyright and related or neighboring rights to vm-tutorial.

-This repository hosts a work in progress CHIP-8 virtual machine implementation, designed in a way to be used for teaching.
-The code will come first rather than the actual plain English tutorial for the moment, for what good would any tutorial project be without a reference implementation?
+## Introduction

-And thus, you might be asking yourself: "why would kaichiuchu not finish the reference implementation first"?
-And the answer is: I believe in writing code entirely in the open from start to production ready, if at all possible.
-In my view, it is good taste to see how a project came to maturity from every stage in its development.
-Furthermore, while I could have done this in private and let commit history do its job for anyone curious, not very rational but I wouldn't get the same feeling.
-Surely you can understand that, can't you?
+This repository hosts the reference implementation for a work in progress virtual machine tutorial.
+The entire codebase is documented, and documentation can be generated using [Doxygen](https://www.doxygen.nl/index.html).

 ![CC0 License Badge](http://i.creativecommons.org/p/zero/1.0/88x31.png)